Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: A New Approach Inspired By Weighted Voronoi Tesselations

-To achieve the final configuration, these artificial forces have to fulfill three main properties. \begin{enumerate} \item{WVT bins only know about their direct neighbors, requiring these forces to vanish beyond a given radius.
-In practice, the bins should know about all the neighbors that they will feel in the actual SPH simulations to make the distribution and thus the interpolation properties smooth on that scale.
-This requires that the force is compact with 2 smoothing lengths $h$.
-In addition close and direct neighbors should have a stronger influence than second or third degree neighbors.} \item{All ``forces'' on any particle should cancel out to a given precision in the desired equilibrium configuration, i.e when the distance between two particles is identical (or very close) to the desired resolution.} \item{The ``forces'' should be such that the net displacement from the last position is on the order of a fraction of the desired resolution.
-This will ensure equally fast convergence for high and low-resolution portions of the setup.
-We will thus restrict our discussion from now on to the term ``displacements'' directly rather than talking about pseudo ``forces'', as they do not have a physical meaning anyway.} \end{enumerate}
+To reach a useful final configuration, these artificial forces should satisfy two main requirements: \begin{enumerate} \item The net ``force'' on any particle should be zero (to a reasonable level of precision) in the desired equilibrium configuration, i.e., when the distance between two particles is identical (or very close) to the desired resolution. \item The ``forces'' should be such that the net displacement from the last position is on the order of a fraction of the desired resolution.
+This will ensure equally fast convergence for high and low-resolution regions of the problem. \end{enumerate}

-Thus, equation (\ref{e.wvt}) dictates the value of the repulsive ``displacement'' from bin $j$ on bin $i$, which we express for simplicity directly as a net displacement
+Thus, Equation (\ref{e.wvt}) dictates the value of the repulsive ``displacement'' from bin $j$ on bin $i$, which we express for simplicity directly as a net displacement